 The Empire State Library Network (ESLN) offers a subscription discount on the RDA Toolkit.
 Resource, Description and Access, built on the foundations established by AACR2, is an integrated, browser-based, online product that allows users to interact with a collection of cataloging-related documents and resources.
 If your library is interested in learning more or wishes to subscribe, contact Anna Dobkowski.

-The next virtual conference, hosted by CLRC and SCRLC, will be held on Wednesday, October 27 – 1:00 to 4:30 pm.
+The 2022 virtual conference, hosted by CLRC and SCRLC, was held on Wednesday, October 26.

 The 2020 virtual conference recording may be viewed HERE